Updated in 2021! Our very best Grand Canyon travel tips await... If you want to see the Grand Canyon on the cheap, you're going to love this post.

 As an added bonus, Flagstaff boasts a wide range of accommodations and restaurants, terrific museums, and a real gem in the Lowell Observatory – the perfect late night activity for a family or solo traveler The observatory hums with excitement as both young and old check out the telescopes and science displays.
 While Flagstaff has many beautiful B&Bs, during our trip we opted to stay at a Day’s Inn in the center of town.

 We booked nearly half a year in advance and used an internet promo-code.
 In the end, we paid $35 for a serviceable, clean, unexciting room which included a basic breakfast that we made the most of.
+(See our update at the end of this post for current prices.)
 By choosing to stay night in Flagstaff we saved about $100 in accommodation and food costs and we really enjoyed our visit.

 After a restful night in Flagstaff, venture forth early in the morning for Grand Canyon National Park.
 Instead of automatically following the signs for the main gate of the South Rim, head instead towards the nearby east gate entrance.
 The distance is about the same, but the east gate offers three key advantages.